Ikken9/Ikken9/README.md

-### Hi there!
+## Hi there 👋!

 I'm a full-stack software developer and Software Engineering student.
-I specialize in Java and have some experience with Python after creating some ML projects using Tensorflow, and now I'm diving into learning Rust.
-Experienced in building robust backend applications using Spring Boot, and some small projects using C++ and Assembly.
+Currently interested in AI and hacking, electronics are my hobby.
 I'm enthusiastic about exploring new challenges and contributing to innovative projects.
-Electronics is my hobby.
+Experienced in building robust backend applications using Spring Boot, and some small projects ML using Tensorflow.
+I also used C/C++ and Assembly to make some low level programming projects.

+🔭 I'm currently looking for a job!

+🌱 I'm diving into learning Rust and Go.

+### Technologies

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)
 ![Rust](https://img.shields.io/badge/Rust-000000?style=for-the-badge&logo=rust&logoColor=white)